 3 – Zipper foot, invisible and adjustable.
 I tried to get a good result with a regular presser foot but that is never going to happen.
 To make nice neat zippers you need to use the correct tool – either an adjustable zipper foot or the invisible zipper foot.
 Best to get both because there will certainly be times when one is better than the other depending on the application.

-4 – Tape measure– for taking your own body measurements, measuring fabric, measuring pattern pieces at bust, waist etc. Mine always seems to be missing and I find the cat has dragged it under the bed again and attacked it thinking it is a snake.
+4 – Tape measure– for taking your own body measurements, measuring fabric, measuring pattern pieces at the bust, waist, etc. Mine always seems to be missing and I find the cat has dragged it under the bed again and attacked it thinking it is a snake.
 Better get two.

 7 – Sewing Machine.
 Well, you could sew everything by hand, but you will get a better and quicker result with a sewing machine.
 I am on my second machine, the first one was borrowed and I looked at a lot of machines before settling on the Brother CP-7500 (now discontinued – best alternative is the Brother CS6000i).
-I've been extremely happy with it, it does everything I need quietly and smoothly and has lots of featured I've not even used yet, but its good to know they are there for when I need them.
-Such as button holes and decorative stitches.
-The best things about it – the built in needle threader, the 3 different overcasting stitches, the walking foot and the 3 different speed settings.
+I've been extremely happy with it, it does everything I need quietly and smoothly and has lots of features I've not even used yet, but it's good to know they are there for when I need them.
+Such as buttonholes and decorative stitches.
+The best things about it – the built-in needle threader, the 3 different overcasting stitches, the walking foot, and the 3 different speed settings.

 9 – Fray Check .
-One bottle may well last you a life time if you keep the top on tightly.
+One bottle may well last you a lifetime if you keep the top on tightly.
 Magic in a bottle to stop fabric from fraying.
-I use it when cutting ribbon, and when cutting through fabric for any reason such as to add a magnetic snap to a purse, or sewing a button hole.
-Also good to add a dab when you sew buttons to stop the thread from unravelling.
+I use it when cutting ribbon, and when cutting through fabric for any reason such as to add a magnetic snap to a purse, or sewing a buttonhole.
+Also good to add a dab when you sew buttons to stop the thread from unraveling.
 Can be used to stop fabric fraying as you work with it before edges are finished.

 10 – Clover Wonder Clips.
 Like magic pins.
 Regular pins have their place, but I often use the clips instead.
 Work well when you have lots of layers to secure together, and they don't leave any holes or marks in your fabric.
 And there is no chance that you will sew over one of these by mistake and break your machine needle.
 They seem a little expensive compared to pins, but I think they are well worth the investment (why not hint that you would like these for your birthday!)

-You might find this needle infographic useful and interesting.
+You might find this article about which sewing machine needle useful and interesting.

 12 – Disappearing marking pen.
-Again – an essential I use everyday.
-Its nice and easy to use, leaves an easy to see mark and then fades over time or can simply wash out.
+Again – an essential I use every day.
+It's nice and easy to use, leaves an easy to see mark and then fades over time or can simply wash out.
 I have noticed that fabrics all behave differently and sometimes this can be fading within 30 minutes.
-I've never had a problem that it has left any kind of mark after use.
+I've never had a problem that has left any kind of mark after use.
 Mark out your darts for precision sewing, mark sewing lines, notches, and more.

 So have I included all of your favorites, or are there some essential sewing tools you use regularly and can't do without?